asand017/-sed-tutorial/README.md

 which replaces the first occurence of "aol.com" on each line of the input source with "gmail.com".

-**NOTE:** *sed* requires some sort of input to function.
-This input can come from a pipe or it can be passed in as shown in the *sed* declaration.
+**NOTE:** `sed` requires some sort of input to pass over.
+This input can come from a pipe or it can be passed in as shown in the `sed` declaration.

 Alternativly, you can call sed without input
 ```
 sed 's/aol.com/gmail.com/'
 ```

-which will cause *sed* to wait for input from stdin and modify the input that matches the desired pattern.
+which will cause `sed` to wait for input from stdin and modify the input that matches the desired pattern.

 ####What Can We Do With it?
-The *sed* command is hilariously underused by most programmers for purposes outside of string substituion.
-With a little imagination, *sed* can have many more uses.
-For instance, *sed* can be used to emulate other commands such as *grep* and *head*.
-If someone wanted to write a a program that automatically edits a file, *sed* would be their best friend.
+The `sed` command is hilariously underused by most programmers for purposes outside of string substituion.
+With a little imagination, `sed` can have many more uses.
+For instance, `sed` can be used to emulate other commands such as *grep* and *head*.
+If someone wanted to write a a program that automatically edits a file, `sed` would be their best friend.
 Unfortuneatly for most programmers, the simplicity of *sed* is overshadowed by its lengthy documentation.

-The most widely used and most popular use of *sed* is **subsitution**.
+The most widely used and most popular use of `sed` is **subsitution**.

 #####Substitution
-The bread and butter of *sed*, the **s** command (s for substitution)
+The bread and butter of `sed`, the **s** command (s for substitution)

-A simple example of *sed* substitution in action:
+A simple example of `sed` substitution in action:

 ```
 echo aol.com | sed 's/aol.com/gmail.com/'